aappddeevv/scalajs-reaction/README.md

 [Demo](http://aappddeevv.github.io/scalajs-react/static/index.html).

 scalajs-react supports fragments and the new context provider in react v16.3.
 A future version will support react-native.
+The scalaj-react API roughly mimics ReasonReact 4.1 and the intent is to track that API and stick closely to it.
+Read those docs to understand this API.

+A g8 template is available.
+Use `sbt new aappddeevv/scalajs-react` to create a new project.

 ## Usage
 Include the library in your build: